 Things like coffee/espresso machines all the way to room space heaters.

 What makes this one so special?
 Their DeLonghi EW7707CM is a quality option supported by thousands of customer reviews.
 This machine heats the air around it with its oil-filled radiator.

 It expresses 1500 watts of heating power and has been rated as a quality option for both large and medium-sized rooms.

-This is a radiant heat device that was designed to heat up a room, while keeping the surface temperature at a low, making it a safer option for children and pets.
+This is a radiant heat device that was designed to heat up a large room, while keeping the surface air temperature at a low, making it a safer option for children and pets, & even schools.